Visiting Dubai during Ramadan: top tips and things to do

 Firstly, what is Ramadan?

-A typical day for an observant Muslim starts at dawn, with the morning Call to Prayer and 'Suhoor,' the early meal.
-On weekdays Suhoor is typically consumed at home with family, but on weekends, there are often tents set up in public areas and restaurants that will offer Suhoor before dawn and the Fajr prayer.
+A typical day for an observant Muslim starts at dawn, with the morning call to prayer and 'suhur,' the pre-dawn meal.
+On weekdays, suhur is typically eaten at home with family but, on weekends, there are often marquees set up in public areas and restaurants that will offer suhur before dawn and 'fajr', the day's first prayer.

-For the remainder of the day, observant Muslims will fast, or 'Siyam.'
-Muslims are required to refrain from eating, drinking, smoking, or having bad thoughts, actions, and words between the hours of sunrise and sunset.
-Fasting is considered to be a reminder of those who are less fortunate and suffering and is thought to bring the faithful closer to God.
+For the remainder of the day, observant Muslims will fast, additionally refraining from drinking, smoking and bad thoughts, actions or words between the hours of sunrise and sunset.
+Fasting is considered to be a reminder of those less fortunate and is thought to bring the faithful closer to God.

 Abu Dhabi mosque

-Be respectful: Ramadan requests non-Muslims to pay respect to those fasting and refrain from eating (even chewing gum), drinking, or smoking in public during Ramadan as well.
-Women and men should cover their shoulders and their legs at least down to the knees in public, as well.
-Failing to be respectful of Ramadan etiquette, even as a non-observant visitor, can result in legal consequences such as a fine.
+Be respectful: Ramadan requests non-Muslims to respect those who are fasting by also refraining from eating (even chewing gum), drinking or smoking in public during Ramadan.
+Women and men should also cover their shoulders and legs (at least down to the knees) in public Failing to be respectful of Ramadan etiquette, even as a non-observant tourist, can result in legal consequences such as a fine.

 Do I need to fast during Ramadan?